Patient Safety Issues

 Continuity of care (October 2009)

-In this statement, the College sets out principle around accountability, communication and patient experience which it believes are essential to ensuring continuity of care during surgical care.
+In this statement, the College set out principles around accountability, communication and patient experience which it believes are essential to ensuring continuity of care during surgical care.